 This aging deepens the aroma and refines the texture in ways modern vacuum sealing cannot replicate.

-Local artisans believe this traditional method produces superior product.
+Local artisans believe this traditional method produces a superior product.

 Hindu Kush landrace indica strains underwrite this entire craft.